Gascony

 In La Tavola Ritonda, the King of Guascogna was slain by Lancelot during Arthur’s tournament at Leverzep.
 Guascogna is a variation of the name Gascony.

 During the first to fifth century AD, Gascony was inhabited by various Celtic tribes before the Roman conquest.
-The region became part of the Roman Empire and was incorporated into the province of Aquitainia.
-Roman influence brought urbanization, infrastructure development, and Latnization of the local population.
+Gascony came under Roman control during the first century BC and was incorporated into the province of Aquitainia.
+Roman influence brought urbanization, infrastructure development, cultural assimilation and Latnization of the local population.

-In the Late Antiquity era (fifth to seventh centuries) the decline of the Western Roman Empire brought Gascony instability and was subjected to migrations of various peoples, including the Visigoths and the Franks.
+In the Late Antiquity era the decline of the Western Roman Empire (Roman Empire) brought Gascony instability and was subjected to migrations of various peoples, including the Visigoths, Vandals, and the Franks.
 The Visigoths established their kingdom in parts of southwestern France, including Gascony.
 The region was later incorporated into the Frankish realm.

 During the early Medieval Period (seventh to ninth centuries), Gascony was part of the Kingdom of the Franks under the Merovingian and Carolingian dynasties.
 It was often administered as a frontier region due to its proximity to the Pyrenees.
 The region experienced a blend of Frankish and local Gascon influences.
 During this time, Gascony’s distinct linguistic and cultural identity began to take shape.

 Gascony, like much of Western Europe, experienced Viking raids and invasions during the ninth and tenth centuries.
-Vikings targeted coastal areas and navigable rivers.
+Vikings sailed up rivers, such as the Garonne, conducting raids and seeking plunder.
+Gascony, being a coastal region along the Bay of Biscay, was vulnerable to Viking incursions.
 Local lords and rulers often had to organize defenses against Viking attacks.

 In the ninth to eleventh centuries, Gascony had trading connections with the Byzantine Empire, and Gascon merchants were known to operate in Constantinople.
 Byzantine coins have been found in Gascony, indicating some level of contact.